gvwilson/sensibleadventures/cloudherd/reboot.md

   * Background: family lost its farm because they couldn't afford to rent the law that would have saved it.

-* Major Bonzon: commands the Ferocious Swallows troop that arrives with Prince Shudarga to occupy Stale.
+* Colonel Bonzon: commands the Ferocious Swallows troop that arrives with Prince Shudarga to occupy Stale.

 ### Others